 Temperature:

 When it comes to lowlanders, they just don't do well as houseplants.
 Some tolerate windowsills when small and will pitcher for a while.
 But as they get larger, they need the warm, humid temperatures for proper pitchering.
 Nepenthes like N. bicalcarata and N. ampullaria will hang in there when small but eventually stop pitchering and look awful.
 Thick leaved lowlanders like N. truncata and N. clipeata can adapt to growing as houseplants but do much better as typical lowlanders.
 Hybrid lowlanders where one of the parents is an intermediate could do well as an indoor Nepenthes given the other needs are met.
+Now I grow my lowlanders on racks covered with a clear plastic covering.
+I got it as an indoor greenhouse and mounted fluorescent tubes inside for light.
+The plants are doing well and seems a viable alternative to greenhouse or terrarium growing.
+Having the fluorescent fixtures inside the enclosure adds heat from the transformers that the lowlanders enjoy.
+They also get some sun coming through the window and that is an added bonus.
 It just comes down to experimentation with the lowlanders indoors.
-I've tried a lot of them without much success.
-So if you're thinking about growing on windowsills or as houseplants, stay away from the lowlanders.
+I've tried a lot of them with some success and others not so much.

 Homepage